jervisfm/GoogleBBR-Replicating-Fig8/PITCHME.md

 +++

-- Our results agree with the published figure, with minor differences
+- CUBIC achieves slightly better throughput than BBR for extremely low loss rates.
-  - Like the original, CUBIC achieves slightly better throughput than BBR for extremely low loss rates.
+- BBR throughput drop until about 45% loss unlike the original paper.
-  - In our experiments, we don't see BBR throughput drop until about 45% loss unlike the original paper.
-This is likely due to a difference in the implementation of the loss process in Mahimahi vs. the netem-based emulation used by the authors.
+    - This is likely due to a difference in the implementation of the loss process in Mahimahi vs. the `netem`-based emulation used by the authors.

 Note:
 Specifically, there are two possible factors: (1) the size of the initial